astropy/astropy-workshop/00-Install_and_Setup/UPDATING.md

     (astropy-workshop) % pip install packagename --upgrade

-If you know you need the pre-release version from PyPI (e.g., `astroquery`),
+If you know you need the pre-release version from PyPI, use:
-use:

     (astropy-workshop) % pip install packagename --pre --upgrade